juji-io/datalevin/doc/search.md

 Traditionally, databases and search engines are separate technology fields.
 However, from the point of view of an end user, there is hardly a reason why these two should be separated.
 A database is for storing and querying data, so is a search engine.
+Although many databases have some full-text search capabilities, their performance (in term of relevance and speed) is limited compared with standalone search engines.

 In a Datalog database, a full-text search function can be seen as just another function or predicate to be used in a query.
-For example, Datomic On-Prem has a `fulltext` function that allows full text search on a single attribute, which is implemented with Lucene.
+For example, Datomic On-Prem has a `fulltext` function that allows full text search on a single attribute, which uses the Lucene search engine.

-Datalevin has a built-in full text search engine that supports more powerful search across the whole database.
+Datalevin has a built-in full-text search engine that supports more powerful search across the whole database.
 The reason why developing a search engine of our own for Datalevin, instead of using an existing search engine, is the
 following: